 Note the ode to heritage on the bottle; both the Portuguese Coat of Arms honoring his mother’s heritage and an Irish Lyre (honoring his father’s heritage) are on the label.
 And several years ago his wines were recognized and served at a function attended by the the President of Portugal and his wife.

-In mid 2016, Robert along with Eric Gordon of E. Gordon Cellars opened a tasting room adjoining Eric’s winery in an industrial park in the heart of what is known as the Crusher District.
-Several producers make their wine here and over time some other producers will be represented on the tasting menu.
-Some of Robert’s own negociant labels are also represented.
+Note: Morey Cellars is no longer pouring their wines here.
+However, several producers continue to make their wine here and over time other producers have been represented on the tasting menu.
+Some of Robert’s own negociant labels were also represented during the time he was part of this tasting space.
 These are all artisan ‘under the radar’ producers, with limited production wines available at a reasonable price point.
-The tasting room will feature art, music and special events.
+The tasting room features art, music at times and special events.

 Most of the tiny production of Morey Cellars is sold direct.
 With that said, Robert has one outlet he is proud to have carry his wine and perhaps not in a location you would associate with a fine wine list – Victoria & Albert’s Restaurant in Disney’s Grand Floridian Resort & Spa at Walt Disney World Resort.
 But they have an extremely fine wine list spanning 62 pages!
 And we have seen select vintages for sale at the Oakville Grocery in the Napa Valley.
 Morey Cellars does not produce wines every year.
 For more information about their wines and or to join their mailing list, visit: www.moreycellars.com